Comprehensive Guide to Scoliosis Treatment: Non-Surgical Options

 How Much Does Scoliosis Surgery Cost?

-The cost of scoliosis surgery depends on the case’s complexity, surgeon’s expertise, and location.
+The cost of scoliosis surgery depends on the case’s complexity, the surgeon’s expertise, and the location.
 On average:

 - Insurance typically covers all or part of the cost, especially when the surgery is deemed medically necessary.